thecloudgarage/Boomi-based-simulator/README.md

 Observe that we are changing the heap size to 2G of memory.
 You can skip it in case your system does not have enough memory.
 Once you update the memory, accept the restart and wait till the atom comes online.

 ### Parent working folder/directory in atomsphere
-* Create a new folder in which we will build all our processes
+* Create a new folder in atomsphere build service which we will use to store all our processes.

 ### MQTT simulator process